 One of the most common concerns I hear from patients considering facelift surgery is about the recovery process.
 How long will swelling last?
 When can you return to normal activities?
 What can you do to heal faster?
 At Foothills Facial Plastic Surgery, I guide my patients through every stage of their facelift recovery, helping them achieve the best possible results with minimal discomfort.
-While every individual heals at their own pace, understanding what to expect—and how to support your body through the process—can make all the difference.

 The Facelift Recovery Timeline: What To Expect